Louibens/PP4_FreeFurnitureHub/README.md

         6. As a registered user, I want to be able to view the items that I have posted
         7. As a registered user, I want to be able to manage items that I have posted – update or delete

 ## Features

 -   ### F01 LOGO and COMPANY NAME

     - The company logo incorporates furniture shapes to emphasise what the website is about.
-    - The company name is positioned beside the logo using FONT
+    - The company name is positioned beside the logo using DM Sans
     - A user can click on the logo to bring them to the homepage
     - The logo was created on freelogodesign.org website.
 The chair shape was chosen as it ties in with the furniture theme.
 This is combined with the text logo at the top left of the website which users will naturally read first.